 If sonic scaling is necessary before the polish and fluoride.

-D3s will be writing down the information on the patient’s treatment card that is kept in lanyard around patient’s neck.
+D3s will be writing down the information on the patients’ treatment card that is kept in lanyard around patients’ neck.

 Review Patient Examination Video and Manual on website under volunteer positions.

-X-Ray (Station #2) - 12 Students
+X-Ray (Station #2) - 12 +

 4 Students will be taking radiographs.

 After radiographs are taken; 8 students will need to be scanned into the computer, printed, and evaluated.
-Each student will be responsible for processing the film into the computer, printing the current legible films to be sent home with patient.
-This information will be transferred to the patient treatment card that is located in a lanyard around the patient’s neck.
+Each student will be responsible for processing the film into the computer, printing the current legible films to be sent home with patients.
+This information will be transferred to the patient treatment card that is located in a lanyard around the patiens’ neck.
 A dentist will oversee this station.
 Review X-Ray Video and Manual on website under volunteer positions.

 Restorative Care (Station #3) - 6 students

-Only D4’s and D3’s that have a faculty member may perform operative procedures.
+Only D4’s and D3’s, that have a faculty member from their school, may perform operative procedures.
 The complexity and extent of the operative procedures are at the discretion of the faculty members overseeing students that day.

 Review Dental Station Video and Manual on website under volunteer positions.